eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/Helloworld-CXX/dds-cxx-hello-world-subscriber-source-code.md

 ```

-At least four dds entities are needed, the domain participant, the topic , the subscriber and the reader.
+At least four DDS entities are needed, the domain participant, the topic , the subscriber and the reader.

 ```
 dds::domain::DomainParticipant participant(domain::default_id());